ATOM study guides to support teaching and learning

 Provide important context and information

-With background information and supplementary resources included, you and your students will have a clear understanding of context to the film, documentary or programme being studied.
+With background information and supplementary resources included, you and your students will have a clear understanding of context to the film, documentary or program being studied.

 Keep students engaged